SilverLuhtoja/budgy/README.md

 3. Bar-chart showing difference of last and this month.
     TODO:
     1. ~~ Save selected file value to store, it needs to be available in proccessed view ~~
-    2. Make algorythm to cycle months, they also should be in order (possibly put requirement to have year in csv file name),
+    2. ~~ Make algorythm to cycle months, they also should be in order (possibly put requirement to have year in csv file name), ~~
-    2. Get both selected file (month) and last month spendings ( if januar then there needs to be detsember)
+    3. Get both selected file (month) and last month spendings ( if jaanuar then there needs to be detsember)
+    4. In graph show current month and last month name.

 4. Quarter, half and year charts with average spending data accordingly.